Is your construction or field service company doing as well as it used to? Is it performing as well as it should? Can your projects be better managed?

 How can you improve the team?
 People change, they get older and less passionate.
 Customers and projects change requiring different skills.
 The company changes and requires reorganization and skills.
 Often moving people to different areas in the business and retraining others can yield improvements.
 Unfortunately, it may be necessary to let some employees go who are no longer focused, or maybe they are no longer required or are just a negative influence on their co-workers.
 Talk to your employees and understand their needs and passions.
 Training and self-improvement can be a great motivator.

 3. Reassess the company-owned equipment

 Does it meet the company’s current project requirements?
 Is it all in good working order or are their frequent breakdowns hindering production, frustrating employees and giving the company a bad name?
 Are maintenance and repair costs running out of control?
 Get rid of what’s old, unreliable and not suitable to the future needs of the company.
 New equipment is usually safer, more fuel-efficient, ergonomically better, easier to operate, more suitable to the project’s needs, and all-round more productive.

 4. Are you using the most suitable technology?

 There is so much new technology out there that can increase your productivity.
-Yet many companies are still working on paper and using simple spread-sheets.
+Yet many companies are still working on paper and using simple spreadsheets.
 Apart from productivity improvements our customers expect you to be using the latest technologies.
-Even the home building and home improvement industry is being revolutionized by 3D modelling and virtual reality.
+Even the home building and home improvement industry are being revolutionized by 3D modeling and virtual reality.